pseudo-lang/pseudo/roadmap.md

 v0.5:

-* Experimental Clojure / Haskell support
-* Support async/await-based code
+* Support some form of concurrency
 * Support the concept of multiple files, folder/library structure and generate idiomatic `gem`/`npm package`/`go`/`c#` folder structures
 * Work on the next pseudo-<lang> compiler after pseudo-python: pseudo-js / pseudo-ruby ?

 pseudo-python

+* Add more capabilities to the type system ?
-* Infer purity of functions
+* Infer purity of functions?
-* Support multiple-file sources